 The cannabis plant is one of the most grown organic floras all around the world, all thanks to the numerous health benefits the plant poses.
 It is a rich source of various cannabinoids- a group of organic compounds which interact with our endocannabinoid system and helps in restoring the normal homeostasis of the body.
 However, out of these compounds, the cannabidiol or the CBD is the most sought one.

 CBD has proven to be extremely beneficial for humans because of two reasons: first, it is anti-psychotic and hence won’t produce high and second, it has a lot to do with your health.
 Since it has become so beneficial, the compound is extracted industrially nowadays in masses.
+You will find many wholesale cbd distillate sellers in the market these days.
 However, not much is known about the extraction processes and how the compound is transformed into a usable form from its raw nature.

 So, let’s start the discussion about the various extraction processes of CBD and other relatable facts:

 Before moving into the extraction process, we need to learn from where the cannabidiol is extracted.
 Industrially, the raw leaves are extracted from the hemp plant.
 It is a subgroup of the cannabis family but it contains only .3% of the THC compound.